3Dpass/3DP/pallets/asset-conversion/README.md

 ## A swap pallet

-This pallet allows assets to be converted from one type to another by means of a constant product formula.
+This module allows assets to be converted from one type to another by means of a constant product formula.
-The pallet based is based on [Uniswap V2](https://github.com/Uniswap/v2-core) logic.
+The pallet is based on [Uniswap V2](https://github.com/Uniswap/v2-core) logic.

 ### Overview